spine-tools/Spine-Toolbox/docs/source/tutorial.rst

 ------------------

 In the main menu bar, click **File**, **New...** to open the *New Project* form.
-Here you can give the project a name and, optionally, a description.
 Type 'tutorial' in the name field ---we will leave the description empty this time--- and click **Ok**.

 Congratulations, you have created a new project.